Advla/Skin-Cancer-Detection/README.md

 # Skin-Cancer-Detection
-An attempt to classify skin lesions from the HAM10000 Dataset, using CNNs.
+An attempt to classify skin lesions from the HAM10000 Dataset, using CNNs (Transfer learning on DenseNet201).